juliachaidez3/Globetrotter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Thank you Devarsh and Erica for giving great presentations on the topics!\n Thank you Alex and Keith for giving me guidance on how to approach parts of the project!\n Thank you Andy and other FTL interns for helping me debug!\n Thank you W3Schools & Einstien AI!
+Thank you Devarsh and Erica for giving great presentations on the topics!
+Thank you Alex and Keith for giving me guidance on how to approach parts of the project!
+Thank you Andy and other FTL interns for helping me debug!
+Thank you W3Schools & Einstien AI!